vimlet/bundl/docs/md/[2]Advanced.md

 }
 ```

-*There are some other properties at entry object such as pattern for input, they can be useful but their modification will not be taken in the bundle process.*

 ### Third party modules with use

 This example shows how you can add `use` to process files with external dependencies.